List of WWE television programming: Confidential (2002–2004)

-Experience is a weekly studio television show produced by WWE.

 MSG Classics (2006–2009)

 WWE Madison Square Garden Classics is a professional wrestling television program for World Wrestling Entertainment that aired on the MSG Network featuring most WWE matches from house shows, pay-per-views, and WWE Raw broadcasts that took place at Madison Square Garden.
-It debuted on July 12, 2006 and ran for three seasons until the last new episode aired on September 17, 2008.
+It debuted on July 12, 2006, and ran for three seasons until the last new episode aired on September 17, 2008.
 The MSG Network showed reruns of eight episodes from season three in 2009.

 Legends of Wrestling (2006–2012)

 Legends of Wrestling is an original series made specifically for WWE Classics on Demand service.
 The program features various "legends" of the business, for their work in and out of the ring, having a roundtable discussion about specific topics, persons, or occurrences in the history of wrestling.

 24X7 (2007)

 WWE 24X7 is a professional wrestling television program by WWE that was catered to the children's demographic in India.
 The show aired matches from WWE library and premiered on 7 May 2007 on Jetix in India.